It’s a fundamental piece of strength training equipment seen in gyms all over the world.

 Dimensions of an Olympic Bar

 How long is an Olympic bar?

-The length of the shaft – where you place your hands – is 131 cm (a little over 51 inches).
-The shaft diameter is 28mm – this is the official thickness for Olympic weightlifting – and it’s also the narrowest.
-A narrower bar can rotate quicker, since smaller diameter bars will rotate at higher angular velocities – this is ideal for weightlifting.
+The length of the shaft – the area where you place your hands – is 131 cm (a little over 51 inches).
+A key dimension of a bar is the shaft diameter.
+The diameter for official Olympic weightlifting bars is 28mm – and it’s also the narrowest.
+A narrower bar can rotate quicker – this is ideal for weightlifting.

 How much does an Olympic bar weigh?

-You will also hear the term “competition bars” – these are calibrated for weight and issued with a certificate as proof of accuracy – which bumps up the price.
+You’ll also hear the term “competition bars”.
+These are calibrated for weight and issued with a certificate as proof of accuracy – which bumps up the price.
 Bars that are not checked for their weight, cannot be used in formal competitions, and are referred to as “training bars” – but they are essentially the same thing.

 The collars that keep the weight plates in position, each weigh 2.5 kg (5.5 lb) – so the total weight of the bar plus its collars will weigh 25kg (55lb).

 The knurling (or knurl) is a key feature of any bar – it is the diamond-shaped criss-cross pattern machined onto the raw steel.
 It’s function is to improve your grip.